Canadian Gearhead is hiring writers and other freelance positions!

 The ride on rough gravel roads is incredibly supple yet controlled.
 Large bumps are absorbed without upsetting the vehicle.
 I have yet to overheat them, although I haven’t run them at high speed for a prolonged period of time.
 These aren’t going to win the Baja 500 but driving all day without a paved road in sight won’t be a problem.

 The Fox 2.0 is right at home when it comes to slow speed wheeling.
 They provide ample amounts of flex and make it feel like you’re riding on a cloud.
-You can feel the suspension travel beneath you over large, staggered bumps but the vehicle remains quite level.
+You can feel the suspension articulate beneath you over large, staggered bumps but the vehicle remains level and sure-footed.
 These really instill confidence on the trail.

 The Verdict:

 Aside from the adjustability issue, the Fox 2.0 is a great suspension system.
 While they aren’t exactly cheap, they still offer a ton of value.
-The combination of on and off road handling is very hard to beat.
+The combination of on and off-road handling is hard to beat.

 How do I feel about the adjustment issue?
 Rather than spending hours removing them and paying for another alignment, I chose to leave them at the preset 2″ lift height.
 While the actual lift measurements are a bit more than 2″, my 4runner still has quite a bit of noticeable front end rake when paired with my OME 895 rear springs.